Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Circular Wilson loop

 The Wilson loop of large radius, or small $z_0/R$, corresponds to large energy $\epsilon$.
 The complicated integrals in (\ref{integral-form-action}), (\ref{v-integral-form}) are then subleading and can be dropped:

 which upon identification (\ref{z0-matching}) gives

-This recovers the simple perimeter law (\ref{simple-straight}) for the Wilson loop expectation value, with $\phi =0$ in this case.
+This recovers the simple perimeter law (\ref{simple-straight}), with $\phi =0$ in this case.
 As mentioned earlier a large Wilson loop with $Rv\gg 1$ behaves approximately as a straight line, with curvature corrections suppressed by $1/R$.
-Our calculations of course confirm this expectation.
+The explicit calculation for the circle confirms this expectation.

 The curvature correction can be readily calculated by pushing the expansion in $1/\epsilon $ to higher orders:

 It is easy to see that the parameter of this expansion is effectively

 making the result look as perturbative series: